kykashi/Portfolio-Projects/README.md

 # SQL Portfolio Projects

 ## [North American, European, and Japanese Video Game Sales Data Analysis](https://github.com/kykashi/Portfolio-Projects/blob/main/Video_Game_Sales)
-- Used SQL, Microsoft Excel (Pivot Tables), and Tableau to analyze video game sales data from 1980-2017
+- Used SQL, MS Excel (Pivot Tables), and Tableau to analyze video game sales data from 1980-2017
 - NA and EU have similar video game interests in terms of genres like action, and shooting games
 - NA and EU also enjoy similar video game platforms as demonstrated in sales of games for particular platforms
-- Japan has a unique interest in role-plaging and platform games, and also is unique for popularity in handheld gaming platforms
+- JP has a unique interest in role-plaging and platform games, and also is unique for popularity in handheld gaming platforms
 - Interested to see how the Pandemic has increased the sales and popularity of PC gaming
 - Interested to see how the release of the PS5 and the Nintendo Switch, along with new games have affected these numbers
 ### [Video Game Tableau Dashboard](https://public.tableau.com/app/profile/kyle2216/viz/NorthAmericaEuropeandJapaneseVideoGameSales/Dashboard1)